A live audition is required for all Contemporary Improvisation (CI) applicants living in North America.*

 The audition process will also include an aural skills test (including interval and chord identification and long-term melodic and rhythmic retention) and an interview.

 * CI applicants residing outside of the United States, Canada and Mexico may be considered for admission based on the submission of a final video recorded audition.
 Recorded auditions are due on February 1.
-Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your video audition files to our online audition portal at DecisionDesk.
+Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your video audition files to our online application website at DecisionDesk.
 In choosing pieces to play, please follow the live audition instructions.
 Applicants being considered for admission by recorded audition will be asked to complete a recorded and/or telephone ear test, and will be interviewed by telephone.